-Hear Be Dragons is a series of sound exchanges, developed in partnership with artists Kyla Rose Smith and Hannah Lowenthal, that brought together high school kids living in Nyanga, a township surrounding Cape Town, South Africa and their counterparts in Brooklyn, NY.
+Hear Be Dragons is a series of sound exchanges, developed in partnership with OneBeat 2014 Fellow Kyla Rose Smith and artist Hannah Lowenthal, that brought together high school kids living in Nyanga, a township surrounding Cape Town, South Africa and their counterparts in Brooklyn, NY.
 Through several Found Sound Nation workshops, young people developed ‘sonic pen-pals’ who examined perceptions of race, identity and culture through the lens of found sounds, interviews, and oral histories.

 The program culminated with a visit to Brooklyn from several participants of Nyanga workshops who re-envisioned their original sound compositions as a full-length multi-disciplinary theater work which was presented at National Sawdust in Williamsburg, NY on June 23, 2016.